donalmurtagh/grails-geocode/README.md

-A Grails plugin that provides a Spring bean named `geocodingService` which uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding) to perform geocoding and reverse geocoding.
+This Grails plugin provides a Spring bean named `geocodingService` which uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding) to perform geocoding and reverse geocoding.

 # Geocoding